 The next three sections are rooted in Absurdities of the Bible by the lawyer Clarence Darrow (1857-1938).

 Unreasonable Belief: Superstitious, Crank or Religious-Duped from It?

 Learn to think for yourself.
 Others may not do it very well on your behalf.

 The bible is made up of 66 books from a period of about 1,000 years.
 There are many gross errors and inconsistencies in it.
-It could serve you well to know of the most vital ones.
-For to be taken in by Big Boss talk may not serve you well in the long run and may actually hamper and endanger or harm your life and progress and also "help" you to miss good opportunities.
+It could serve humans well to know of the most vital ones.
+For to be taken in by Big Boss talk may not serve them well in the long run and may actually hamper and endanger or harm many lives and also cause them to miss good opportunities.

-Human reason, on the other hand, is not as bad as unreasonable and inconsistent faith marching ahead.
+Human reason, on the other hand, is not as bad.
 Human reason, weak and faltering as it may be at times, could relate to the best in many persons.
 It is needed to run and ride a bicycle too.

 If there is anything outside of your Self in the universe, maybe you will not know of it and consider it either.
 Your inner Self might grow and develop in time: hope there is that possibility, though.
 Maybe the best thing to do on earth is to learn how to do just that, and not be taken in by others.